Eating in Braamfontein

 Party in Braamfontein

-One of the coolest places to have breakfast in Braamfontein is at The Bannister Hotel.
-And there’s a very good reason why we love it so much: for breakfast you choose from a set menu or the buffet and the coffee is bottomless.
-Yip, bottomless.
-The cool thing is you don’t have to stay at the hotel to dig in at the restaurant downstairs.
+One of the coolest places to have breakfast in Braamfontein is at the Bannister Hotel.
+And there is a very good reason why we love it so much: breakfast is a choice from a set menu or a buffet and the coffee is bottomless.
+Yip, bottomless, and you don’t have to stay at the hotel to dig in at the restaurant downstairs.

-Continuing on what we’ve said above: if you’ve never partied in Braamfontein before then Great Dane is a great place to end.
-They open late and close early if you know what we mean.
+Continuing on what we’ve said above: if you’ve never partied in Braamfontein before, then Great Dane is a great place to end.
+They open late at night and close in the early morning.
 Some of the country’s biggest music acts (think Die Antwoord) have performed here.
 On some nights there’s a password to get in and the only way to get the password is to scour their Facebook page for it.
-Great Dane is owned by the same dude who ran Town Hall in Melville and owns Brian Lara Rum Eatery in Linden, so you know it’s a good place to party.
+Great Dane is owned by the same dude who ran Town Hall in Melville and owns Brian Lara’s Rum Bar in Linden, so you know it’s a good place to party

 Twice in one article, eh?
-Well, The Bannister Hotel offers comfortable beds, awesome decor and brilliant service.
-From single to double sleepers and everything in between, if you’re going to visit Braamfontein after dark then The Bannister Hotel is the place to rest your head for the night.
+The Bannister Hotel offers comfortable beds, awesome décor and brilliant service.
+Their breakfast buffets are what dreams are made of, and if you’re going to visit Braamfontein after dark then the Bannister Hotel is the place to rest your head for the night.

-Yeah, sure, it’s not quite Braamfontein but it’ll have to do.
+Yeah, sure it’s not quite Braamfontein but we must include it.
 Besides, there’s always an Airbnb around every corner these days.
 The Devonshire is a beautiful inner-city hotel situated at the top of Jorrison Street (close to Constitution Hill).
-This inner-city hideaway boasts secure parking, room service and even on-site babysitters.
+This inner-city hideaway boasts secure parking, room service and even on-site baby sitters.
 The Devonshire offers easy access to the city and is the perfect distance from Braamfontein’s party centre.